JetBrains/intellij-sdk-docs/topics/reference_guide/project_model/library.md

 ### Module Library

-The library classes are visible only in this module and the library information is recorded in the module <path>.iml</path> file.
+The library classes are visible only in this module, and the library information is recorded in the module <path>.iml</path> file.

 ### Project Library

-The library classes are visible within the project and the library information is recorded under <path>.idea/libraries</path> directory or in the project <path>.ipr</path> file.
+The library classes are visible within the project, and the library information is recorded under the <path>.idea/libraries</path> directory or in the project <path>.ipr</path> file.

 ### Global Library

 The library information is recorded in the <path>applicationLibraries.xml</path> file in <path>\$USER_HOME\$/.IntelliJIdea/config/options</path> directory.
-Global libraries are similar to project libraries, but are visible for different projects.
+Global libraries are similar to project libraries but are visible for different projects.

 ## Working with Libraries